DevelopSense Logo

 Evolving Understanding of Exploratory Testing

-Sometimes, when we want to save time, we refer to exploratory testing by a definition we used to use, "simultaneous test design, test execution, and learning".
+Sometimes, when we want to save time, we refer to exploratory testing more concisely: "parallel test design, test execution, and learning".
 These definitions are not contradictory.
 The former is more explicit; the other can be uttered more quickly, and is intended to incorporate the latter.
+(We used to say "simultaneous", instead of "parallel", but people had trouble, apparently, with the idea that simultaneous activities don't have to be happening at equal intensity at every moment, so parallel seems like a better word these days.)

 James Bach and I recorded a conversation on this subject, which you can listen to here.
 At the 2008 Conference for the Association for Software Testing, Cem Kaner presented a talk called The Value of Checklists and the Danger of Scripts: What Legal Training Suggests for Testers.
 You can read that here.